 What will I be doing on an apprenticeship scheme?

 On apprenticeship schemes you gain practical, on-the-job skills by training and working alongside experienced staff and trainers.
-This will be combined with studying for relevant academic qualifications and gaining technical skills, which you’ll usually do by attending a college of further education.
+On some apprenticeship programmes this will be combined with studying for relevant academic qualifications, which you’ll usually do by attending a college of further education one day a week.
 You will also be given the chance to improve your maths and English whilst on the programme and if you do not have GCSE English or maths at grades A* – C then you will be able to retake these or an equivalent qualification.

 Which qualifications could I get?

 Which one you choose will depend on how old you are, which qualifications you have when you start and any experience you may already have.
-All apprenticeships combine work with training and learning and you will gain a qualification, such as a national diploma, NVQ, HNC, HND or Foundation degree in a relevant subject.
+All apprenticeships combine work with training and learning and some allow you to gain a qualification, such as a national diploma, NVQ, HNC, HND, foundation degree in a relevant subject.

-New for 2015 are Degree Apprenticeships too.
+Degree Apprenticeships exist now too.
 These are offered by universities in conjunction with employers and offer an alternative to full time university study.

 If you are an apprentice on a programme that is a profession, such as accountancy you can gain professional qualifications too.